rajhraval/My100DaysOfSwiftUI/Project 17 - Flashzilla/Project17.md

 - Making haptic feedback on swiping right or wrong card using `UINotificationFeedbackGenerator()`
 - Fixing bugs and enhancing VoiceOver support
 - Adding and Deleting Cards, `StackNavigationViewStyle()`

+### Project 17 - Flashzilla - Day 91 of 100DaysOfSwiftUI

+> Things do not happen – things are made to happen - John F Kennedy

+Today I completed the Challenges:

+- Adding custom haptics when the cards are over
+- Created a Settings Views
+- Fixed the Card moving offset during the release

+Project 17 - Summary:

+In this project I learned about:

+- UINotificationFeedbackGenerator
+- Drag Gesture, Magnification and Rotation Gesture
+- CoreHaptics